 One day, the topic of vindictiveness came up.
 The presenter must have psychically seen me going through a memory reel in my head, and randomly called on me to share an episode of acting vindictively.
 I recounted to this group of strangers about the two weeks where I called every restaurant in L.A. to make reservations under my cheating ex-boyfriend’s name night-after-night, blacklisting him from his favorite places because of the no-shows.
 There was healing in the share because there was no judgment, and, most importantly, it called attention to the gaping, open wounds I still needed to heal.

 “We bring about a way of seeing and being that allows us to empathize and relate to ourselves and each other without fear, judgment, demonization, or division,” Ingrasci explains.
 “It is bringing the intellect into the heart and living through your heart.”

-Hoffman Process grads are able to meet in monthly local groups meet all over the country, where they’re able to dip back into the Process experience for an hour.
+Hoffman Process grads can meet in monthly local groups meet all over the country, where they’re able to dip back into the Process experience for an hour.
 I check in with a friend I made at the retreat every week, still.
 It’s is the one call I always answer because it never fails to put me in a good mood.
 My biggest takeaway from doing the Hoffman Process has been a very deep sense of compassion for myself, my parents, my siblings, and people in general.
-We’re all guilty, but no one’s to blame.
+We’re all guilty, but no one is to blame.